pgj/freebsd-wifibox-alpine/README.md

 available packages are looked up in the current directory and utilized during the installation process.

+The `INITRD_FILES` variable specifies the plain-text file that holds the list of files and directories to be included in the `initramfs` that is going to be used for booting the guest.
+By default, this is set to `guest/initrd.files`.

 The `SQUASHFS_COMP` variable controls the compression method used for building the Squashfs file system.
 By default, that is the rather conservative `lzo` setting, but `lz4`, `gzip`, `xz`, and `zstd` are